VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Factor Graph Formulation

 By separating the measurement and noise components of \Equation \eqref{eq:rel-meas-2} and ignoring higher order terms, we can define the \textit{preintegrated leg odometry position measurement} $\dtpij$ and \textit{noise} $\depij$ as:

 Note that both quantities still depend on the twist biases $\bw, \bv$.
 When these change, we would like to avoid the recomputation of \Equation \eqref{eq:rel-meas-3}.
-Given a small change $\delta \bias$ such that $\bias = \bar{\bias} + \delta\bias$, we use a first order approximation to find the new measurement:
+Given a small change $\delta \bias$ such that $\bias = \bar{\bias} + \delta\bias$, we use a first order approximation to find the new measurement, as done in \cite{Forster2017}: